 Hang Hom

-Hang Hom street is one hundred and twenty meters in length, on the land of Co Vu village.
+Hang Hom Street is approximately one hundred and twenty meters long, located in the historic Co Vu village.

 Tips